drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-09 17:33_ As @OrvarLog@mathstodon.xyz said: When novelty is king, we are standing not on the "shoulders of giants", but on a pile of strawmen

 _10-08  7:53_ I'm trying to remember Jack Balkin's 4 causes for the US's problems.
 They were inequality, polarization, something and what was the fourth: a breakdown in trust, as laid out at https://balkin.blogspot.com sometime at the start of 2025.
 Findable with keyword, which was?
 Was response to NYT request.